 Established in 1991, the FES Center is a consortium with three institutional partners: the Cleveland VA Medical Center, Case Western Reserve University, and MetroHealth Medical Center.
 The center focuses on the application of electrical currents to either generate or suppress activity in the nervous system.
 This technique is known as functional electrical stimulation.
 FES can produce and control the movement of otherwise paralyzed limbs for standing and hand grasp, activate bodily functions such as bladder control or respiration, create touch perception, dampen pain or spasm, and spur natural recovery.

-VA's Advanced Platform Technology Center, also in Cleveland, focuses on the practical medical needs of Veterans disabled by problems related to the sensory or motor systems, cognitive deficits, or limb loss.
+VA's APT Center, focuses on the practical medical needs of Veterans disabled by problems related to the sensory or motor systems, cognitive deficits, or limb loss.
 Work here focuses on prosthetics and orthotics, wireless health monitoring and maintenance, interfaces to connect the nervous system with internal or external devices, and emerging technologies to enable people to exert greater control over their nervous and organ systems.

 One of the most intriguing questions SCI researchers are pursuing is how to repair damage to the spinal cord, and how function might be restored.
 In 2010, VA and several academic partners established a consortium, now named the Gordon Mansfield Spinal Cord Injury Translational Collaborative Consortium, to pursue high-risk, high-return ideas that might otherwise be unlikely candidates for funding.